Terms & Conditions

 - 4.1 Goods may vary slightly from their pictures.
 The images of the goods on our website are for illustrative purposes only.
 Although we have made every effort to display the colours accurately, we cannot guarantee that a device's display of the colours accurately reflects the colour of the goods.
 Your goods may vary slightly from those images.

 - 4.2 Goods packaging may vary.
-The packaging of the goods may vary from that shown on images on our website.
+The packaging of the goods may vary from that shown on images on our website as this is often dependent on our suppliers.

 5. YOUR RIGHTS TO MAKE CHANGES